KQM-git/TCL/characters/unreleased/eula-1.md

 {% tabs %}
 {% tab title="Passive" %}
+### Aristocratic Introspection

+When Eula crafts Character Talent Materials, she has a 10% chance to receive double the product.
 {% endtab %}

 {% tab title="Ascension 1" %}
+### Roiling Rime

+If 2 stacks of Grimheart are consumed upon unleashing the Holding Mode of Icetide Vortex, a Lightfall Sword Remnant will be created that will explode immediately, dealing 50% of the basic Physical DMG dealt by a Lightfall Sword created by Glacial Illumination.
 {% endtab %}

 {% tab title="Ascension 4" %}
+### Wellspring of War-Lust

+When Eula's Normal Attacks score CRIT Hits, Icetide Vortex's CD will be decreased by 0.3s.
+This effect can only occur once every 10s.
 {% endtab %}
 {% endtabs %}